-Corresponding authors whose trials met the inclusion criteria were approached for provision of individual patient data including demographic details, antihypertensive medications, lifestyle factors and BP end points (clinic and/or ambulatory).
+Corresponding authors whose trials met the inclusion criteria were approached for provision of IPD including demographic details, antihypertensive medications, lifestyle factors, and BP end points (clinic and/or ambulatory).
 All patients had hypertension, and data regarding other morbidities were also sought.
-This analysis focussed on morbidities commonly associated with hypertension (CHD, stroke, diabetes, CKD, and obesity), since recording of such data varied widely across trials and only these conditions commonly were captured frequently enough to enable data to pooled in this analysis.
-Where data on even these conditions were missing, the morbidities recorded by each study are listed in eTable 1).
-Study level data were extracted from published articles and checked by the original authors.
-In particular, any co-interventions were carefully documented and prospectively (prior to conducting the analysis) allocated to one of four levels of interventional support based on a previous classification (Table 1).15-17 Due to limited sample sizes for the subgroup analyses planned in the present study, these classifications were condensed into two levels (low vs. high intensity) (Table 1).
-Study quality was assessed in terms of potential bias from randomisation, blinding, outcome assessment and method of analysis using an adaptation of the Cochrane risk of bias tool.
-Original data were kept on a secure server and re-coded to a consistent format across trials, where appropriate.
+This analysis focused on morbidities commonly associated with hypertension (CHD, stroke, diabetes, CKD, and obesity), since recording of such data varied widely across trials and only these conditions commonly were captured frequently enough to enable data to pooled in this analysis.
+Where data on even these conditions were missing, the morbidity was assumed not to be present in the population from that particular study (morbidities recorded by each study are listed in Supplementary Table S1).
+Study-level data were extracted from published articles and checked by the original authors.
+In particular, any co-interventions were carefully documented and prospectively (prior to conducting the analysis) allocated to one of four levels of interventional support based on a previous classification (Table 1).
+15-17 Due to limited sample sizes for the subgroup analyses planned in the present study, these classifications were condensed into two levels (low vs. high intensity) (Table 1).
+Study quality was assessed in terms of potential bias from randomization, blinding, outcome assessment, and method of analysis using an adaptation of the Cochrane risk of bias tool.
+15 Original data were kept on a secure server and re-coded to a consistent format across trials, where appropriate.